-FREN 101-102 FRENCH FOR BEGINNERS (C).
-An introduction to the four basic language skills-listening, speaking, reading and writing-with emphasis on speaking and comprehending spoken French.
+FREN 101-102 FRENCH FOR BEGINNERS (C)

+This two-semester course sequence offers an introduction to the four basic language skills-listening, speaking, reading and writing-with emphasis on speaking and comprehending spoken French.
 The course also provides an introduction to the culture of French-speaking peoples.
-A two-semester course sequence.
-For students with little or no background in French, or with a maximum of two years of high school French.
+This course is for students with little or no background in French, or with a maximum of two years of high school French (3 credits each).

-FREN 201-202 FRENCH FOR COMMUNICATION (C).
-An intensive review of French and further development of listening, speaking, reading, and writing skills through extensive use of audio and visual aids.
-A two-semester course sequence.
-Prerequisite: French 102,a maximum of three years of high school French, or placement with an equivalent proficiency in French..
+FREN 201-202 FRENCH FOR COMMUNICATION (C)

+This course is an intensive review of French at the beginner-intermediate level and further development of listening, speaking, reading, and writing skills through extensive use of audio and visual aids.
+A two-semester course sequence (3 credits each).